 Furthermore, Liberty Plaza is a pleasant place to take a stroll, sunbathe, hang out, take photos, or simply enjoy the day.

-Izalco Volcano sits in the southern slope of Santa Ana; and is one of the most active in Central America; since 1770 it has erupted more than 50 times.
+This Volcano is one of the most active volcanoes in Central America since 1770 it has erupted more than 50 times.

 To summarize, El Salvador has many landmarks, some of them could have been included in this list; however, I focused only on the most popular and well-known.

 Undoubtedly, these landmarks are a good reason to travel to El Salvador.
-But, if you are on the fence about visiting; here are some more reasons why you should visit El Salvador.
-Click here!
+But, if you are on the fence about visiting, here are some more reasons as to why visit El Salvador.